gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Idler
+        An idler :term:`gear <Gear>`, :term:`sprocket <Sprocket>`,
-        An idler :term:`gear`, :term:`sprocket`, or pulley is one that is purposely not used
-        for driving anything else on the :term:`shaft`.
+        or pulley is one that is purposely not used for driving anything else on the :term:`shaft <Shaft>`.
 The purpose of this idler is, in the case of gears, to transfer power to another direction.
-        For :term:`chain` and :term:`belt <HTD Belt>`, idlers are more common, and are usually adjustable to maintain tension.
+For :term:`chain <Chain>` and :term:`belt
+        <HTD Belt>`, idlers are more common, and are usually
+        adjustable to maintain tension.

     JST-PH
         JST-PH is a type of connector.